 “Football is not just about ability.
 It’s not just about turning up on a matchday.
 Players that are willing to open their minds to improve their mind-sets will go on to have the best careers."

-This weekend football will come together with the ambition to kick off the biggest ever conversation around mental health, as new research shows just one in three football fans regularly talk about mental health with their friends.
+Research has recently shown that just one in three football fans regularly talk about mental health with their friends.

 Over the past two seasons, the EFL has joined forces with Mind, the mental health charity, to help improve football’s approach to mental health and raise awareness around the country.